 We reached the summit in a few hours and turned back to follow the extension out further toward the point instead of completing the loop.
 We saved two of the expected eight miles in the process and was satisfied not to see the loop through in the hot sun.

 In the afternoon we walked to the far end of the beach to where it becomes steep and rocky.
 Scrambling on the rocks we rounded the bend to find an enormous sea cave.
-It was a lofty, bright domed amphitheater with a glistening floor of water.
-We made plans to kayak into it the next morning before returning to camp.
+It was a lofty, domed amphitheater, brightly lit with a glistening floor of water.
+We made plans to kayak into it the next morning before returning leaving camp.

 The evening was much like the one before: A big fire, a big meal, stargazing galore and off to bed to the roar on the shore.